-In 2017, 19.7 million Americans battled a substance use disorder, according to the National Survey on Drug Use and Health.
-Addiction is a serious issue that threatens lives on a daily basis; naturopathic medicine takes a whole-person approach to addiction management and recovery.
+In 2018, 20.3 million Americans age 12 and over battled a substance use disorder (SUD), according to the National Survey on Drug Use and Health.
+Addiction is a serious issue that threatens lives on a daily basis and often requires a team to support sobriety.
+Naturopathic medicine takes a whole-person approach to addiction management and recovery.
 NDs across North America are making an impact in natural approaches to pain management and helping patients avoid and wean off of addictive therapies for pain.

 Treatments vary depending on the specific patient, but NDs have a natural toolbox of possibilities.

 “Acutely, the naturopathic doctor must consider what the patient is going through.
 Insomnia, elevated blood pressure, nausea and vomiting, and body aches are just a few of the symptoms during the first stages of withdrawal,” Dr. Hamilton says.

 Recommendations for Initial Treatments:

 - nutrient IV therapy to replenish vitamins, minerals, and amino acids lost through addiction and the withdrawal process

 “In this stage, it may also be necessary to consider prescribing medications to make the withdrawal process more tolerable (with the goal of using these drugs for as short-term as possible),” she explains.

 Dr. Arneson recommends amino acid therapies.
 “It is useful for the physician to understand that a lot of the drugs such as opiates or anti-depressants utilized for pain relief often lead to more pain, since these drugs lower the amounts of specific neurotransmitters over time,” he says.
 “These neurotransmitters need to be in sufficient healthy levels for our own endogenous pain system to work efficiently.
 This can be rectified by the utilization of specific amino acid formulas designed to bring these levels back into normal ranges once the drugs are out of the system.”